This is unpublished

 ninat@uw.edu

 Video: Women's Health Pathway Interview.
-Learn about the pathway from Pathway Directory Addie McClintock, MD.
+Learn about the pathway from founding pathway director, Addie McClintock, MD.

 Video: Women's Health Pathway Overview.
 Hear about the pathway from participants.